Research Ethics Education

 SMU Research Ethics Board Website

-The Research Ethics Board's website is continuously updated with regards to upcoming education sessions and your Frequently Asked Questions.
+The Research Ethics Board's website is continuously updated with guidance and the research community's Frequently Asked Questions.

 Office of Research Ethics

-For a consultation, please call or visit the Office of Research Ethics, located in the Atrium Building, Room 211 (firstname.lastname@example.org, 420-5728).
+For guidance, please call or visit the Office of Research Ethics, located in the Atrium Building, Room 202 (firstname.lastname@example.org, 420-5728).
+Drop-in/Consultation office hours are Tuesday/Thursdays 10 am to 12 pm.